wthdevelopers/wthslack/README.md

 17. Add a randomizer feature to randomly create groups from people in a specific channel (`#randomizer`), without confirming their groupings yet.

-18. Add a randomizer feature to randomly create groups from people in a specific channel (`#matchmaking`), taking into account their technology & category preferences (either use graph partitioning or discrete constrained optimization; might be difficult to implement).
+18. Add a randomizer feature to randomly create groups from people in a specific channel (`#matchmaking`), taking into account their technology & category preferences (either use graph partitioning with a recursive Kernighan-Lin algorithm or discrete constrained optimization).
+Might be difficult to implement.

 19. Add feature to assign people to rooms, where people with similar dietary preferences will be assigned to rooms in closer proximity to each other (maybe use a modified Gale-Shapley algorithm).
 Might be difficult to implement.